bukosabino/ta/README.md

 Please, let me know about any comment or feedback.

 Also, I am a software engineer freelance focused on Data Science using Python tools such as Pandas, Scikit-Learn, Backtrader, Zipline or Catalyst.
 Don't hesitate to contact me if you need something related with this library, Python, Technical Analysis, AlgoTrading, Machine Learning, etc.

+# Support

+Do you want to buy me a beer?
+You can do it using this [paypal](https://www.paypal.me/guau/3).